Rahul Narwekar

-Rahul Narwekar is an Indian politician and member of the Bharatiya Janata Party.
-He is currently the MLA from the Colaba Assembly constituency and also the current 16th Speaker of the Maharashtra Legislative Assembly since 2022.
-Narwekar was elected to the Maharashtra Legislative Council in June 2016 as a Governor's Nominated member.
-He is the second-youngest (age 44) person to be elected speaker of any state in the country, the youngest being Shivraj Patil (age 42).
-In May 2023, he completed a 4-day UK tour speaking at the Ideas for India Conference organised by Bridge India in London, and speaking with students at Cambridge University.
+Rahul Narwekar (born 11 February 1977) is an Indian politician and member of the Bharatiya Janata Party.
+He is currently the MLA from the Colaba Assembly constituency and the 16th Speaker of the Maharashtra Legislative Assembly since 2022.
+Narwekar was elected to the Maharashtra Legislative Council in June 2016 as a Governor Nominated member.
+He is the second-youngest (aged 44) person to be elected speaker of any state in the country, the youngest being Shivraj Patil (aged 42).
+In May 2023, he completed a 4-day UK tour speaking at the Ideas for India Conference organised by Bridge India in London,speaking with students at Cambridge University.
 His tour attracted media attention because of its proximity to the Supreme Court judgement on the disqualification of 16 MLAs of the Eknath Shinde-led Shiv Sena.
 In November 2024 he was re-elected on a Bharatiya Janata Party ticket as a member of the Maharashtra Legislative Assembly from the Colaba constituency and won by a huge margin.

 Personal life

 Rahul Narwekar is the son-in-law of senior NCP leader Ramraje Naik Nimbalkar.
 Rahul's father, Suresh Narwekar was a Municipal Councillor from the Colaba area.
 Rahul's brother Makarand Narwekar is a second-term Municipal Councillor, currently from Ward No. 227.
-His sister-in-law Harshita Narwekar is also a Municipal Councillor on a Bhartiya Janata Party ticket from the Cuffe Parade area.
+His sister-in-law Harshita Narwekar is also a Municipal Councillor on a Bharatiya Janata Party ticket from the Cuffe Parade area.

 Political career

 Narwekar began his political career with the Shiv Sena party, where he served as a spokesperson for the youth wing.
 After 15 years with the Shiv Sena, Narwekar left the party in 2014 when he was denied a ticket for the Lok Sabha election.
 He then joined the Nationalist Congress Party (NCP) and contested the 2014 Lok Sabha election from the Maval constituency but was unsuccessful.
-In June 2016, Narwekar was elected to the Maharashtra Legislative Council as a Governor's Nominated member.
+In June 2016, Narwekar was elected to the Maharashtra Legislative Council as a Governor Nominated member.
 In 2019, Narwekar switched to the Bharatiya Janata Party (BJP) and successfully contested the Maharashtra Legislative Assembly election from the Colaba constituency, winning by 16,195 votes (57,420 total votes in his favour).
 On July 3, 2022, Narwekar was elected as the Speaker of the Maharashtra Legislative Assembly.
 At the age of 45, he became the youngest person to be elected as Speaker of any state legislature in India.
-In May 2023, Narwekar was tasked by the Supreme Court of India with deciding on the disqualification petitions of 34 MLAs from the two factions of Shiv Sena that emerged after the party split in 2022.
+In May 2023, Narwekar was tasked by the Supreme Court of India about deciding on the disqualification petitions of 34 MLAs from the two factions of Shiv Sena that emerged after the party split in 2022.
 In November 2024, he was re-elected as a member of the Maharashtra Legislative Assembly from the Colaba constituency, winning by a massive margin of 48,581 votes totalling 68.49% vote share (81,085 votes) of all votes polled (1,18,389).
-He was also re appointed as the speaker of the Legislative Assembly.
+He was also re appointed the speaker of the Legislative Assembly.